amplifying-fsharp/ConfOpportunities/BobKonfCEAbstract.md

 - how to write a CE from scratch
 - what the compiler is doing behind the scenes
 - give real world examples of successful CEs in the industry
-- convey how much fun the can be
+- convey how much fun they can be

 We will give an outlook to possible future extensions to the current CE support of F# and how they could be used for type level programming.